astropy/astropy-APEs/APE26.rst

 and attributes are defined on ``SkyCoord`` (and ``Coordinate``) proper, so `Sphinx <https://www.sphinx-doc.org/>`_ will know how to typeset those, while type checkers can help users in finding and using them properly.
-It will also be easier: following the Zen of Python, there should be one clear way to do something.
+It will also be easier: following the `Zen of Python <https://peps.python.org/pep-0020/>`_, "There should be one clear way to do something.
 The present overlap leads to confusion wherein beginner users end up creating ``BaseCoordinateFrame`` objects such as ``ICRS``, when the docs